 Schedule Appointment

-Polycystic ovary syndrome (PCOS) is caused by infrequent or absent ovulation — the body’s process of producing and releasing eggs from the ovary.
+Polyendocrine metabolic ovarian syndrome (PMOS) is caused by infrequent or absent ovulation — the body’s process of producing and releasing eggs from the ovary.

-Essentially, people with PCOS have an inappropriate production of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that results in limited egg development and an increase in testosterone and other typically male hormones (androgens).
-People with PCOS also have abnormal insulin metabolism, which worsens with anovulation (no ovulation), increases androgens, and leads to obesity.
+Essentially, people with PMOS have an inappropriate production of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that results in limited egg development and an increase in testosterone and other typically male hormones (androgens).
+People with PMOS also have abnormal insulin metabolism, which worsens with anovulation (no ovulation), increases androgens, and leads to obesity.

 Schedule an Appointment